webplatform/docs/tutorials/webcomponents/htmlimports/index.md

       onload="handleLoad(event)" onerror="handleError(event)">
 </pre>

-'''Tip!'''
-Notice the event handlers are defined before the import is loaded on the page.
+'''Tip!''' ''Notice the event handlers are defined before the import is loaded on the page.
 The browser tries to load the import as soon as it encounters the tag.
-If the functions don't exist yet, you'll get console errors for undefined function names.
+If the functions don't exist yet, you'll get console errors for undefined function names.''

 Or, if you're creating the import dynamically: